brogers1812/2021-USMC-Calculator/README.md

 # usmc_calculator
 <h4>5/23/2021</h4>
 <p style="margin-left:10%"; margin-right:10%;">So I made a pretty big oversight on the project.
 In January 2021, the Marine Corps released a new publication covering changes in the PFT.
 MCO 6100.13A with CH-3 (located in the resources folder) outlines the addition of performing a plank rather than crunches.
 While I didn't catch it while creating this program, I did capture this change in the website version.
 I'll make the appropriate changes but my priority has focused on taking this code and creating a web app.
-You can find the web app repositiory at <a href="https://github.com/brogers1812/2021-USMC-Calculator-Website">2021-USMC-Calculator-Website</a>.</p>
+You can find the web app repository at <a href="https://github.com/brogers1812/2021-USMC-Calculator-Website">2021-USMC-Calculator-Website</a>.</p>
     <li>  Found a solution for rounding the run times.</li>
     <li>  Beta version of the website is stabilized on local server.</li>
 <h5>Way Ahead</h5>
     <li>  Implement the plank event into the program</li>
-    <li>  Review code for redudancy</li>
+    <li>  Review code for redundancy</li>
     <li>  Increase compatibility of user interface</li>
 <h4>5/21/2021</h4>
 <p>
     <li>  Completed all CSV lookup tables.</li>
-    <li>  Added quality assurance folder to record data input/output accuracy (continous testing)</li>
+    <li>  Added quality assurance folder to record data input/output accuracy (continuous testing)</li>
     <li>  Program is completed.</li>
 </p>
 <h5>Way Ahead</h5>